These days, it’s virtually impossible for employees to read everything their company sends them.

 Get them excited about the new addition.
 Believe me, when you tell them they can get valuable information without having to log into voicemail or read through painfully long emails, they’ll be jumping for joy.
 While change may present a few challenges, a modern mass communication system will make everyone’s jobs easier.

 One way to make sure your employees receive your messages is to use the solution exclusively.
 You’ve presented it with fanfare, so no reason to ease into it.
 Stop using the old format and start using the new solution for all types of employee communications across the organization so employees can see it in action.

 If they think they can get the same information elsewhere, they are more apt to ignore your messages coming from the new system or simply be confused.
-If you chose a good solution, you will have the ability to send them the messaging across multiple channels.
-Get them used to finding what they need in the new solution so it becomes a habit.
-Once you commit to using a new communication system, use it every chance you can – of course, only with messaging that really needs to be sent.
+If you choose a modern solution, you will have the ability to message your employees across multiple channels.
+Acclimate employees in finding critical information in the new solution so it becomes a habit.
+Once you commit to using a new communication system, use it every chance you can—of course, only with information that needs to be sent.

 One of the surest ways to boost employee satisfaction is to offer them a voice.
 Once the new system has been used a few times for different types of messaging (such as emergency notifications, operational information, and logistic details), send out a quick survey from your new employee communications system asking recipients to rate their experiences.
-Go beyond asking them to rank the system on a point scale and ask them to write in their feedback.
-You’ll get much better insight into the success of the rollout.
+Go beyond asking them to rank the system on a point scale; instead, ask them to write in their feedback.
+You’ll get much better insight into the success of the rollout by reading their comments.

 Here are a few questions you could ask:

 - For the emergency notification, did you receive the message in time to prepare?

 - For operational information, did the system enable you to plan better and save time?

 - For logistical details, did the system help with scheduling?